-Fetal echocardiogram can detect various forms of heart defect in the unborn, and allows for advanced planning to improve the child’s health outcome after birth.
+Fetal echocardiogram can detect various forms of heart defects in the unborn, and allows for advanced planning to improve the child’s health outcome after birth.

 “Prenatal diagnosis of congenital heart disease is now well established for a wide range of cardiac anomalies.
 Diagnosis of congenital heart disease during fetal life not only identifies the cardiac lesion but may also lead to detection of associated abnormalities.
 This information allows a detailed discussion of the prognosis with parents.
 For continuing pregnancies, appropriate preparation can be made to optimize the postnatal outcome.
 Reduced morbidity and mortality, following antenatal diagnosis, has been reported for coarctation of the aorta, hypoplastic left heart syndrome, and transposition of the great arteries.”2

 The fetal echocardiogram is similar to an ultrasound and is usually performed in the second trimester (18 to 24 weeks), but can be performed as early as 12 weeks into pregnancy.
 In the early stages, the procedure is performed through the vagina (transvaginal echocardiography), instead of the abdomen (abdominal echocardiography).
 Obstetricians usually recommend the procedure when previous tests detect an irregular heartbeat in the fetus.
 This test is considered safe and effective.